aackerman/aaronackerman.com/_drafts/react-qualitatively-better.md

 The Virtual DOM is an implementation detail, it allows React to re-render quickly, but this initially differentiating feature may turn into a checkmark if all frameworks and view layer libraries implement updates in this fashion.
 It doesn't make React special.

 Server-side rendering is a feature of React.
 But server-side and client-side rendering is an extremely tough problem space.
 React makes it somewhat easier, 'more possible', but it's still extremely tough.
 And Ember will have server-side rendering as a feature soon as well.
+Also not a differentiating feature for React.

 React feels like server-side rendering.
 Request data, show data.
 It's a very simple model to reason about, ignore the state of the DOM, keep the state in JavaScript and let React sort everything out.